dilshod1d/Python_samples/README.md

 ## Subscription Details
 If after visiting www.sarus.com  you are interested in subscribing to Monitor+ then we'd be glad to hear from you.
 Prices start at  $160 per month including premium FX and stock market data.
-You can contact us via the contact page at www.sarus.com or drop an email to support@sarus.com and we can discuss your market reference data needs in full.
+You can contact us via the contact page at www.sarus.com or drop an email to support@sarus.com and we can discuss your market reference data needs.

 ## Add your own proprietary data